You don’t have to contribute to your super if you work for yourself, but making regular payments is smart.

 Let the government help you out

-If you make less than $51,021 a year (before tax) and make after-tax superannuation contributions, you are entitled to matching contributions from the government.
+If you have a total superannuation balance less than the transfer balance cap on 30 June of the year before the relevant financial year and make less than $51,813 a year (before tax) and make after-tax superannuation contributions, you are entitled to matching contributions from the government.

 You will not receive any co-contribution if your income is equal to or above this threshold.

 There is no application for the co-contribution.
 If you are eligible and you have submitted your tax file number to your fund it will be paid to you automatically.